relghuar/linux-stable-nokia-tablets/README.md

 - fix mcspi fifo dma issue for 16-bit spi transfers to have wifi working without the hack (no idea where to start without SoC docs)

+- Menelaus fixes
+  - menelaus_read_time crashes with corrupted stack, seems like 7byte spi buffer is the problem (has to be an even number apparently).
+No one noticed probably because whole RTC is off on N810 so this only gets executed in qemu, and only if menelaus-rtc is actually enabled in kernel config.
+  - n8x0_menelaus_late_init in the board-n8x0 code is never executed.
+It seems lots of the platform/of setup in pdata_quirks.c is mostly ignored; i2c devices at least for sure (because i2c busses are not whitelisted in board-generic).
+  - ultimately, at least voltage regulators should be exposed in the dt-bindings.

 ######